 During the summer, the heat can cause serious problems for animals.
 The Animal Management Division (AMD) offers the following tips to give your pets the extra care they need during the hot summer days:

 Excess Heat: Dogs and cats do not sweat and must rely on panting to remove excess heat from their bodies.

 Shade: Shade should be available at all times during the day for animals confined outdoors.
-A tree, fabric tarp, or a shady porch may provide the needed protection from the sun.
+A tree, fabric tarp, or a shady porch may provide protection from the sun.
 Animals prefer to live inside with their families and are much safer there.

 Fresh, clean water: Dogs kept outdoors often knock over their water bowls.
 A heavy crock or bucket with a brick or large rock in the bottom works best as a water bowl.
 Remember, water left in the sun gets HOT and needs to be changed frequently!